• S&P 500: 5611.85 +30.91 +0.55%

 Tenant Overview

-In 2022, there are over 7,700 Taco Bell locations in America, 11% of which are located in California.
-Taco Bell is ranked #4 on The QSR 50, a list cataloging the top 50 quick service restaurants in the nation.
-It’s in good company there, coming in behind only McDonald’s, Starbucks, and Chick-fil-A.
+There are over 8,000 Taco Bell locations across America, 11% of which are located in California.
+Taco Bell has been holding strong at the #4 spot on The QSR 50, a list cataloging the top 50 quick-service restaurants in the nation.
+Taco Bell is amidst great company there, only falling short of McDonald’s, Starbucks, and Chick-fil-A.

 While Taco Bell has been experimenting with a variety of different store models, including its “Go Mobile” store, which has a dual drive-thru and no indoor seating in order to occupy a smaller footprint of land, its traditional stores are the most common option for NNN leases.
 Taco Bell has also been trying a Cantina model that’s eat-in only and serves adult beverages in urban areas with high levels of foot traffic – like Nashville, Tennessee.